erlangparasu/laravel-debugbar-vscode/readme.md

 # laravel-debugbar-vscode

+Plugin **laravel-debugbar** that provide **button** to open **vscode**

 This package code is based on https://github.com/barryvdh/laravel-debugbar
-## Warning: still on development

-Plugin **laravel-debugbar** that provide **button** to open **vscode**

 ## How to use